When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 my_

-variable or changes its value if it does exist already.
-The
+variable or changes its value if it exists already.
+Use of

 unset